jacogr/ethcore-jacogr/README.md

 - 2 space indenting (JS de-facto standards)
 - `oneof` keys duplicated, this was obviously not intended (2nd would override first, or in the case of Babel it would be merged) - changed to descriptive keys
 - there are more changes I would love to make...

+## naughty, naughty

+- No PRs made, i.e. direct pushes to master (instead of merges) - yes, I know, no excuses, although merging and cheking own work does sound a bit, erm, not right
+- ...